 Therefore, to turn it into an easy process, consider opting for modern HR software with built-in performance management and employee feedback tools.

 Employee empowerment and engagement go hand-in-hand.

 There’s only so much you can do in that department when it comes to managing a remote workforce.

 You can give your employees the freedom to set their own schedules, as long as they’re getting the job done on time, they could be able to pick their working hours.

-Keep in mind though, that collaborative work between and within teams is also important.
-Set clear times where all team members should be available to collaborate or discuss projects, and make sure your leadership team is on board with any proposed schedule.
+By letting your employees choose their own working hours, you’ll essentially build a sense of trust and mutual respect.
+Keep in mind that collaborative work between and within teams is also important.
+Set clear times when all team members should be available to collaborate or discuss projects and make sure your leadership team is on board with any proposed schedule.

 Feedback doesn’t have to bounce between an employee and their manager.

-Fellow co-workers can applaud one another for their hard work, make suggestions, and offer their two-cents.
+Fellow co-workers can applaud one another for their hard work, make suggestions, and offer their two cents.

 Some employees might consider feedback from their peers more honest.
 As a result, they’d be more inclined towards acting on it.